Sebron Spivey

-Sebron Ervin Spivey (born August 2, 1964) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Southern Illinois University.
+Sebron Ervin Spivey (born August 2, 1964) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Southern Illinois Salukis.

 Early life

 Spivey attended Rayen High School, where he played as a wide receiver.
 He accepted a football scholarship from Southern Illinois University.
 As a sophomore in 1984, he was suspended because of academic reasons.

 As a junior, he was named a starter at wide receiver.
 He tied the NCAA Division I record with 2 punt returns for touchdowns in a single-game and also set the school punt return yardage record (143 yards) against Southeast Missouri State University on October 19, 1985.

 As a senior, he led the team in receiving with 25 catches for 336 yards and 4 touchdowns.
 He had 102 receiving yards against Missouri State University on November 7, 1986.
 He finished fourth in school history with 336 career punt return yards and second with an 8.84-yard punt return average.